harrydevforlife/starlink/README.md

 SQL → Logical Plan → Optimized Plan → Physical Plan → Data Sources
 ```

-This project was inspired by [How Query Engines Work](https://howqueryengineswork.com/00-introduction.html) by Andy Grove, which provides an excellent introduction to query engine concepts.
-Starlink brings these concepts to Python, making them accessible to the Python community.

 ## Inspiration

 Special thanks to Andy Grove and [How Query Engines Work](https://howqueryengineswork.com/00-introduction.html) for inspiring this project.
 The book provides a comprehensive introduction to query engines, and Starlink aims to make these concepts accessible to Python developers through a clean, educational implementation.